Twentysix26/Red-Docs/red/red_guide_make_cog.md

 ---

 The purpose of this tutorial is to help you create your first custom cog for Red Discord bot.
-It assumes that you have some basic programming skills and have touched python before.
+It assumes that you have some basic programming skills and have touched Python before.
 But don't be afraid, I will provide all the needed code for some copy-paste action.

 ## Boilerplate